iftechfoundation/ifcomp/CONTRIBUTING.md

 There are a number of unit tests under the `IFComp/t` subdirectory which all pass.
 When making changes to the code, try to add a test for it.

 As mentioned above, run your source through `tidyall` before submitting a PR.
-There is a script which will also do this under the `IFComp/xt` subdirectory.
+There is a test that all code conforms to the code style as well.
+If this test fails, you'll need to run `./script/tidyall.sh` to format the code appropriately.

 ### Running the tests

-There is a script called `IFComp/script/run_test.sh`.
-It will find the current `web` docker container, and issue it the appropriate test command based on the arguments.
-This way the unit tests are run inside the same docker container that the ifcomp server is running in.
+There is a script called `IFComp-Dev/script/prove.sh`.
+It will execute `prove` on the app service, which will execute all of the tests in the `IFComp/t` directory.

-* If run with 0 arguments, it runs both the unit tests and tidyall

-* If run with the argument `t` or `xt` it runs just those subdirectories

-* If run with the name of a specific test (e.g. `run_test.sh controller_Entry.t`) then it will run just that unit test, but in verbose mode.
+Any arguments will be passed through, so you can, for example, run `./script/prove.sh -s` to shuffle the tests, or `./script/prove.sh t/test.t` to run just the test.t file.